ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/finding-the-right-component.md

 After you have completed this task, your page should contain buttons for the user to share your site:

-{{ image('/static/img/courses/beginner/image19.png', 310, 548, caption='Social media buttons embedded in the page.') }}
+{{ image('/static/img/courses/beginner/image19.png', 310, 548,  align='center third', caption='Social media buttons embedded in the page.') }}

 ### Solution